Market socialism: Early 20th century

 Beginning in the early 20th century, neoclassical economic theory provided the theoretical basis for more comprehensive models of market socialism.
-Early neoclassical models of socialism included a role for a central planning board (CPB) in setting prices equal marginal cost to achieve Pareto efficiency.
+Early neoclassical models of socialism included a role for a central planning board (CPB) in setting prices equal to marginal cost in order to achieve Pareto efficiency.
 Although these early models did not rely on conventional markets, they were labeled market socialist for their utilization of financial prices and calculation.
 Alternative outlines for market socialism involve models where socially owned enterprises or producer co-operatives operate within free markets under the criterion of profitability.
 In recent models proposed by American neoclassical economists, public ownership of the means of production is achieved through public ownership of equity and social control of investment.

 The earliest models of neoclassical socialism were developed by Léon Walras, Enrico Barone (1908) and Oskar R. Lange (c.
 1936).
 Lange and Fred M. Taylor (1929) proposed that central planning boards set prices through "trial and error", making adjustments as shortages and surpluses occurred rather than relying on a free price mechanism.
 If there were shortages, prices would be raised; if there were surpluses, prices would be lowered.
 Raising the prices would encourage businesses to increase production, driven by their desire to increase their profits, and in doing so eliminate the shortage.
 Lowering the prices would encourage businesses to curtail production to prevent losses, which would eliminate the surplus.
 Therefore, it would be a simulation of the market mechanism, which Lange thought would be capable of effectively managing supply and demand.